 Trexler Library offers comfortable, flexible spaces that allow patrons to study or use technologies according to their needs.
 The library is composed of three floors and a set of terraces that provide different study environments to account for patrons’ varying preferences, from individual studying to large group work.
 A-Level (first floor) is configured for collaborative work and speaking at conversational volumes.
 B-Level (second floor) has a quieter dynamic where group work can still be done, but conversations should be held at a lower volume.
 Group tables and individual study carrels are scattered throughout A- and B-Level.
 C-Level (third floor) is designated a quiet study space throughout the floor and is mainly composed of individual study carrels.

 Group study/collaboration rooms are also available throughout the library.
 In all cases, groups will be given priority usage over individuals in these group study rooms.
 Individual users may be asked to move to a different space when a group needs the room for study activities.
 Most of these group spaces are on a first-come, first-served basis, but the Collaboration Room and the One Button Studio are the exceptions.
 The Collaboration Room is a study space with technology designed to make group work more efficient and streamline screen sharing.
 The One Button Studio is a unique space created to provide user-friendly video-making equipment for all skill levels.
-Please see the One Button Studio guide or the Collaboration Room page for more information and to reserve these spaces as needed.
+Please see the One Button Studio or the Collaboration Room pages to reserve these spaces as needed.

 In addition to Library staff being able to utilize different rooms in the building, various offices on campus also can reserve rooms.
 Below are descriptions of the major rooms in the building, followed by how to reserve them.